General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Thermodynamics

-Thus, the right-hand side of (\ref{sec-ord}) is related to local perturbations in the entropy, and (\ref{fir-ord}) can be considered as an evolution equation for entropy perturbations.
-For ${T_\nul s^{\text{gi}}_\een\neq0}$ density perturbations are diabatic, i.e., they exchange heat with their environment.
+From~(\ref{eq:thermo-een}) it follows that the right-hand side of equation~(\ref{sec-ord}) is related to local perturbations in the entropy, and equation~(\ref{fir-ord}) can be considered as an evolution equation for entropy perturbations.
+For ${T_\nul s^\true_\een\neq0}$ density perturbations are diabatic, i.e., they exchange heat with their environment.